zedlopez/inf7/README.md

 [...]
 ```

-It defaults to plain text, but with the --html option it outputs the source the same way inf7 does when it makes pages.
-(This may not be that useful given its references to inf7's own css.)
+It defaults to plain text.
 This is just for show and shouldn't be used to generate source you intend to work with: it destroys all tabs.
+With the --html option it outputs a stand-alone formatted page (styling is within the document; there are no external dependencies).
+When this is done with the Standard Rules, you additionally get a table of contents and the "documented at" references link to the relevant pages on the Inform 7 website; this is used to create the [Standard Rules web page](https://zedlopez.github.io/standard_rules/).

 ## Setup from an existing installation